yssolk9102/kwk-virtual-curriculum-4/swift-ios/lessons/design/index.md

 **Analogous Colors** are group of colors that are close to each other on the color wheel.
 They have enough contrast to be clearly distinguishable from one another, but because they are very similar they form a harmonious group.

 <div class="try-it">
-  <h2>Try It: Colors</h2>
+  <h2>🐣 Try It: Colors</h2>
-  <p>Visit a few of the award-winning websites below.
-Try to identify what type of color combinations make these site clean and appealing.</p>
+  <p>In your breakout group, visit a few of the award-winning websites below.
+Try to identify what type of color combinations make these site clean and appealing.
+Be ready to share out what you find!</p>
   <ul>
     <li><a href="https://builtbybuffalo.com/">Built By Buffalo</a></li>
     <li><a href="https://www.miukimiu.com/">Miuki Miu</a></li>